zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 Systems can do anything; they're just data-processing functions, so you might see operations in them like modifying component data via an entity index, creating new entities, deleting entities, interfacing with other functionality of a library like SDL, whatever.
 They're usually going to be paired with a query, but that's not strictly necessary.

 # Queries
 Queries are a way to search for the particular entity handles that you are interested in processing at any given time.
-If we wanted to match all Active Entities with the components Position and Rotatable, and the tag Enemy, but excluding Bosses, a query would give us all entities that match these search parameters.
+If we wanted to match all Active Entities with the components Position and FireDamageReduction, and the tag Enemy, but excluding Bosses, a query would give us all entities that match these search parameters.

 In our ECS, the entity active/inactive bitset combined with the component array bitsets will be used to generate queries.
 Starting with the entity bitset, we'll perform bitwise and/or/not operations against every component type that we may/may not be interested in.
 After we've performed all of our query operations, we'll iterate over the resulting bitset which will conveniently contain entities matching our query terms, extracting entity IDs along the way.